Motor Skills lay foundations for Sport

 Mini Movers develops Locomotor Skills

-Locomotor skills are a type of FMS moving from one space to another like crawling, jumping, skipping and hopping and these are critical skills which are practiced in the Mini Movers app.
+Locomotor skills are a type of fundamental movement skill (FMS).
+It They cover all kinds of movement from one space to another, like crawling, jumping, skipping and hopping.
+These are critical skills which are practiced in the Mini Movers app.

 Mini Movers develops Object Control Skills

-Listen to Professor Jackie explain how Object control skills like catching a ball or using a bat are slower to develop and require lots of practice.
+Here Professor Jackie explains how object control skills like catching a ball or using a bat are slower to develop and require lots of practice.

-Sports and activities require good hand-eye or foot-eye coordination including tennis, rugby, golf, archery, netball, volleyball and many more!
+Sports and activities require good hand-eye or foot-eye coordination, and include tennis, rugby, golf, archery, netball, volleyball and many more!
 Fun Mini Movers games help children improve their coordination so they can see and meet objects with their hands, feet, or rackets.

 Motivate with the right level of challenge